Cooper shows how he creates buckets and casks (Bob Allers).

 Learn about wild-plant identification, foraging, and cooking from the author and illustrator of Foraging & Feasting: A Field Guide & Wild Food Cookbook.
 They will also demonstrate botanical drawing (Sunday afternoon).

 Savor an abundance of delicious foods from the season’s harvest.

 Relish the taste of pulled pork, chili, hot dogs, and salads.

 Dickens the Clown will delight children and the young at heart

 Agricultural activities such as corn shelling and grinding, and grain flailing and winnowing

-Admission to Harvest Festival is included with paid museum admission: $12 adults (13+), $10.50 seniors (65+), $6 children (7-12), children 6 and under and members of the New York State Historical Association are free.
-For more information, please visit FarmersMuseum.org/harvest.
+Admission to Harvest Festival is included with paid museum admission: $12 adults (13+), $10.50 seniors (65+), $6 children (7-12).
+Children age 6 and younger are free, as well as members of the New York State Historical Association.
+Join today!